Cherpas/enedis-watcher/README.md

 # enedis-watcher
 Retrieve data sent by enedis and send them on a GCP bucket

+# Context

+This program is designed to decrypt files that are sent by Enedis, a electricity provider in France, from an electric meter via FTP.
+The files contain important information about your electricity usage and are encrypted for security purposes.
+Our program allows you to easily decrypt these files so that you can access and analyze the data they contain.

 # Warning

 The current configuration require the use of a JAR in order to decrypt the file sent by Enedis.